What Are Saskatoon Berries?

 This bush tends to bear its deep purple fruit near the middle of July, and the event is eagerly awaited each summer by families living across the prairies who use the saskatoon berry as a key recipe ingredient for traditional homemade pies, cakes, and jams.

 One thing I like about harvesting wild saskatoon berries is that it is much easier than picking wild blueberries, raspberries or strawberries.
 The only difficulty arises when the bush becomes a tree.
 At this point you have to get the ladder out to access the fruit located on higher branches.

-These berries can also be eaten fresh off the plant.
+These berries can be eaten fresh off the plant.
 They tend to last for a couple of weeks after they have been picked, especially if you keep them in the fridge.
-Saskatoons are also and are freezer-friendly.
+Saskatoons are also freezer-friendly.
 Some people recommend freezing them individually in layers on a sheet to keep them separated before putting them in bags.
 This is a good idea if you plan to use them whole.

 Otherwise you can freeze the batch altogether, especially if you plan to use the berries in jam or blend them for a tasty saskatoon smoothie.
 If you rinse the berries before you freeze them, make sure they have completely dried before placing them in the freezer.

 Like blueberries, saskatoon berries are loaded with antioxidants and they are rapidly gaining popularity for their distinct sweet taste and nutritional properties, which is probably why you landed on this page in the first place.

 So, that’s the skinny on the fabulous saskatoon berry bush that boasts beautiful blossoms and bears tasty and healthy fruit.
 And despite its scrawny frame, the saskatoon bush can withstand the best and worst conditions of Canadian weather.